Why Practice Soil Conservation?

 - Provide a cover to the soil.
 Bare soil is susceptible to wind and water erosion.
 Cover crops help protect soil from erosion and helps to build soil organic matter when cash crops are not actively growing.
 Cover crops can also supply plant nutrients, regulate soil temperature, improve soil structure, and suppress weeds.

 - Disturb soil less.
 Tillage disrupts soil aggregates and increases risk of soil compaction.
-(POP OUT BOX: Soil aggregates are groups of soil particles which are more strongly bound to one another than adjacent soil particles.
+(Soil aggregates are groups of soil particles which are more strongly bound to one another than adjacent soil particles.)
 Stable soil aggregates help to prevent soil erosion.
 Aggregates also provide pore space for water and air to enter the soil, allowing plant roots to grow.)
 Compaction can hinder root growth and decrease production on agricultural soils.
 Tillage also speeds up the breakdown of soil organic matter.
 Reducing tillage can help prevent runoff, increase soil organic matter, and reduce erosion.

 - Increase plant diversity.
 Different plants can provide a variety of different benefits to the soil.
 Increasing plant diversity through crop rotation can also help break pest cycles.